samuelbalogh/people-api/Readme.md

 ## Limitations

+There are many.

+It's hard to answer arbitrary graph-traversal questions with SQL - but as I mentioned earlier, it would be possible with recursive CTEs.

+The performance is very good at the moment but that size of the dataset is trivial.
+It would be nice to do some load testing to figure out at what point this approach becomes untenable.

 I have shifted some logic the application layer, like sorting results, so that people are surrounded by people with whom they are connected with - this is done via a recursive depth-first traversal (I'm not sure if that would have been feasible in Postgres).